If you practice commercial litigation, it’s likely that one of the first motions you’ll argue is a motion to compel.

 So lawyers shouldn’t sweat the small stuff on a motion to compel.
 They probably won’t get everything they want anyway.

-Motions to Compel Can Prepare the Battlefield
+A Motion to Compel Can Prepare the Battlefield

 The military uses the term “preparing the battlefield” to describe the limited actions an army can use to prepare for a broader military engagement in the future.
 Smart lawyers, too, can use motions to compel to prepare the battlefield for the larger litigation war.